SwayStar123/rust-ml/README.md

 # Neural Network Project using Rust
 A neural network built from scratch without libraries.
+This is a work in progress with struggles while building the code up due to the starting point.
+With time, it'll get up-to-date and running.
+Then it'll be streamlined to continue its progress until fully built.

 ## Citations